 First, the basics:

-The Beginner’s Guide to SEO describes search engines as answering machines scouring through billions of pieces of content, evaluating countless factors to determine which content is most likely to answer any query.
+The Beginner’s Guide to SEO which is provided as an introduction to DSPM Group describes search engines as answering machines scouring through billions of pieces of content, evaluating countless factors to determine which content is most likely to answer any query.
 It’s the practice of increasing both the quality and quantity of website traffic, through non-paid (also known as “organic”) search engine results.

 While paid advertising, social media, and other online platforms bring about considerable traffic to websites, the bulk of online traffic is driven by search engines.